 Vocoder

-Vocoder transforms melspectrogram to waveform.
-Vocoder is simpler to build since we don’t have to worry about alignment, the ratio between the length of melspectrogram and waveform is always the same, which is decided by some parameters like hop_length or win_length.
-Moreover, since we can generate melspectrogram from waveform directly, therefore, it can be considered that dataset for this task is unlimited.
-There are several approaches to build vocoder, either auto-regressive or non-autoregressive.
-However, as mentioned earlier, since alignment is implicitly embedded in the data, hence auto-regressive model is less attractive.
+There are several approaches to build a vocoder, either auto-regressive or non-autoregressive.
+However, as mentioned earlier, since alignment is inherently embedded in the data, auto-regressive models are less attractive.
 In the family of non-autoregressive models, GAN can be seen as a dominant candidate.
-It can be tricky to train this architecture for image generation, but waveform is only 1D vector so the task is less arduous.
+It can be tricky to train this architecture for image generation, but waveform is only a 1D vector so the task is less arduous.

 There are some specific techniques which can applied for this task, like multi-scale discriminator or multi-band generator.
 Nevertheless, GAN as vocoder still follows traditional paradigm, just a stack of layers as generator and another stack of layers as discriminator work together to perfect each other.